Chemotherapy or Alternative Treatment

 I heard a lot about the horror of chemotherapy long before I was diagnosed with colon cancer.
 I told myself that I will never go for that treatment if cancer attack my body.
 I would rather change for a better diet.
 Maybe I will become a vegetarian - I would eat all organic fruits and vegetables.
 I will try to avoid to undergo chemotherapy.
 But I ended up having chemotherapy.
 Please keep on reading and you will know what convinced me to have the conventional way to treat my colon cancer.

 Now that I got cancer, I don't know what to do anymore.
 A friend of mine, told me not to go for chemotherapy because it will make me sicker.
-My husband said that he will support me 100% whatever treatment I would choose.
+I was having a hard time deciding what to choose with regards to my treatment.
+My husband said that he will support me 100% whatever treatment I would chose.

 We Asked for Prayers